smarlowucf/smarlowucf.github.io-src/content/articles/tdd_iac.rst

 * Runs in an Apache server with mod_wsgi application server plugin.
 * Pytest with Testinfra plugin for integration tests.
 * Salt states for IaC.
-* Terraform for automating the test suite (if time permits).
+* Terraform for automating the test suite (out of scope).

 Links
 ^^^^^